aaronriekenberg/go-httpd/README.md

     * `timeouts` read and write timeouts for server sockets
     * `responseHeaders` response header keys and values at server level.
     * `locations` list of location configurations.
 Applied in configured order when each request is processed.
+      * `locationID` string location id used for logging only
       * `httpPathPrefix` url path prefix for matching location
       * `responseHeaders` response header keys and values at server-location level.
 Can be used to override server level `responseHeaders`.
       * Each `location` contains one of the following location types: